crazyduck/cups-canon/README.md

 Container will deploy a cups daemon which has a Canon Pixma ip7200 printer configured by default.

+Canon Pixma ip7200 will be connected by USB and available on host at /bus/usb/lp0.

 ### Customization
 Following variables may be overwritten by ENV variables